.jpg)

 Takeaway

-With the majority of the global workforce operating informally, particularly in low-income countries where many are self-employed, formalising self-employment becomes key to leveraging its advantages.
+With the majority of the global workforce operating informally, particularly in low-income countries where many are self-employed, formalizing self-employment becomes key to leveraging its advantages.
 Therefore, governments must align the tax system to support business growth, social welfare, and overall societal well-being, including for the self-employed.

 In recent years, there have been notable improvements in tax systems worldwide, which partially contribute to bringing some of the workforce out of the informal sector.
 These improvements have led to increased tax collection, more efficient tax processes, and the introduction of new measures to address evolving economic and social needs.
 That said, there are still some gaps that remain to be filled.